appanina/RDSOptimizedReads/README.md

 nohup ./main.sh sbtest &
 ```

 All performance test scripts run in a loop and run sessions simlteneously based on the concurrency level.
-Concurrency defines number of sessions running in parallel wherein each session runs same statement on a separate table.
+Concurrency defines number of sessions running in parallel wherein each session runs same statement.
 ```
 {1 2 4 8 12 16}
 ```
-For example, a concurrency of two for queries executes the same query on seperate tables, sbtest1 and sbtest2, simlteneously in two separate sessions.
+For example, a concurrency of two for queries executes the same query, simlteneously in two separate sessions.
+For indexes and temporary tables, concurrency of two creates indexes/temporary tables on separate tables simlteneously in two separate sessions, sbtest1 and sbtest2.

 #### If you want to test for a sepcific scenario separately, you can do the following: